 BeerMash, Collingwood

-Famously known for its brick-lined bar with 20 rotating tap beers, BeerMash also has their own bottle shop selling beer, cider, wine and some niche snacks like Birdsnake chocolate bars and Chappy’s Honey Dijon potato chips.
+Famously known for its brick-lined bar with 20 rotating tap beers, BeerMash also has its own bottle shop selling beer, cider, wine and some niche snacks like Birdsnake chocolate bars and Chappy’s Honey Dijon potato chips.
 Situated on Smith St in Collingwood, the shop may be open until 11pm from Sundays to Wednesdays, but they close at 1am for your late-night alcohol needs between Thursdays and Saturdays.

 View this post on Instagram